Last Updated on July 2, 2023

 Yoga on the Rocks usually starts at 7 a.m. and runs for an hour.
 Doors open as early as 6 a.m. so it’s a good idea to get there early.
 Usually, the venue can hold thousands of people and since the event is so popular, you can imagine how many participants there will be.

-However, COVID-restrictions introduced a limit to the number of people allowed per session, which is down to 175.
-Still, you need to arrive early just so you can have enough time to park (if you drive) and find your own comfortable spot.
+PRO TIP: You need to arrive early just so you can have enough time to park (if you drive) and find your own comfortable spot.

 4. Pack some snacks

 There are only a few options of snacks sold at the venue, so you might want to pack your own, just in case you need to munch on something.
-This should replenish your energy after an hour-long outdoor yoga session in summer.
+This should replenish your energy after an hour-long outdoor yoga session in the summer.